 There are many scenarios where you may want to move your rows in Excel.
 It may be because there were errors in the first place, or maybe you just need to reorder the rows.
 Whatever the reason might be, here in this tutorial, I am going to show you different methods of how you can move rows down in Excel with examples.

-6 Ways to Move Rows Down in Excel
+How to Move Rows Down in Excel: 6 Ways

 I am going to show you a total of six different methods of how to move rows down in Excel.
 However, the methods can have different results such as whether it replaces the row or not, or leaves an empty space on the previous spot.
 Go through the methods to find out what output you want and in the long run, try to pick the one for your desired result.

 I am going to use all of the methods to move rows down in the same dataset below.